bjesuiter/capacitor-sync-version-cli/README.md

 -   Contribution by [Lucas Zeer](https://github.com/Lucaszw):
     Possibility to add additional PList files on iOS as targets for version sync
+-   BREAKING CHANGE: This CLI is now a pure ESM Package, which means, it needs NodeJS > 12.20 to run (see 'engines' field in package.json for more details)
+-   Updated all dev & normal dependencies to fix security problems

 ### [2.0.3 & 2.0.4] - 2020-04-24